miohtama/webkivy/README.rst

 Webkivy doesn't know about proper Python packaging (eggs, wheels, setup.py, etc.).
 However you can just symlink or copy related Python modules to your application as a subfolder.
 Subfolders are also crawled.

+Alternatively you can rebuild Webkivy APK with libraries you need in ``buildozer.spec``

 Namespacing
 ===========